rmorshea/labox/docs/src/concepts/serializers.md

 [`config`][labox.core.serializer.SerializedData.config] key within the `SerializedData`.
 This is useful for persisting options that are necessary for deserializing the data correctly.
 For example, you might include the version of the serializer or name of a plugin that was used to encode the data.
-Ultimately the value under the `config`
+Ultimately this `config` is saved within the [`ContentRecord.serializer_config`][labox.core.database.ContentRecord.serializer_config] column in the database.
+You can overwrite how this config is serialized by

 ## Serializer Names